Salsola tragus: Description

 Salsola tragus is an annual forb.
 In habit, the young plant is erect, but it grows into a rounded clump of branched, tangled stems, each one up to about a metre long.
 Depending on the plant's genetics and condition, the leaves and stems may be green, red, or striped, and they may be hairless or pubescent.
 The leaves are tipped with spines that in most varieties are so sharp that the plants are best handled with gloves and other suitably protective clothing, though some genetic variants have only a hair at the tip.
 On the young plant, leaves may be more than 5 cm long, succulent and more or less cylindrical; these juvenile leaves are deciduous and drop off as the plant matures.
 The leaves of the mature plant are persistent, leathery, broader and shorter than the young leaves (seldom more than 1 cm in length), rigid and spine-tipped.
 They remain on the stem till the plant dies at the end of the season.
 In the axil of the mature leaf, there are two leaf-like bracts with a flower between them.
-The flower lacks petals, but is surrounded by a disk of wide, winged sepals, whitish to pink in color.
+The flower lacks petals but is surrounded by a disk of wide, winged sepals, whitish to pink.

 Ecology

 Reproduction and dispersal

-Largely ripe fruit of Kali tragus.
+Largely ripe fruit of Salsola tragus.

-Kali tragus rolling in the wind in Hockenheim, Germany (November 2015).
+Salsola tragus rolling in the wind in Hockenheim, Germany (November 2015).

 The plant becomes woody as the fruits develop.
-As they ripen, the plant begins to die, dries out and becomes brittle.
-In that state the base of the stem breaks off easily, particularly in a high wind.
+As they ripen, the plant begins to die, dry out, and become brittle.
+In that state, the base of the stem breaks off easily, particularly in high winds.
 The plant then rolls readily before the wind and disperses its seeds as a tumbleweed.

-A large specimen of Kali tragus may produce some 200,000 seeds.
+A large specimen of Salsola tragus may produce some 200,000 seeds.

 Invasive potential

 Salsola tragus has proven to be highly invasive as an introduced species and rapidly became a common ruderal weed of disturbed habitats in many regions of North America, particularly in the Midwest.
-The species also has become naturalized in various regions of Central and South America and in parts of Southern Africa and Australia.
-It now occupies a wide variety of habitat types in those regions and often is the first or even the only colonizer in conditions where no local species can compete successfully.
-Because of its preference for sand and its tolerance of salinity, it commonly grows along sea beaches as well as in disturbed grassland and desert communities, especially in semiarid regions.
+The species has also become naturalized in various regions of Central and South America and in parts of Southern Africa and Australia.
+It now occupies a wide variety of habitat types in those regions.
+It often is the first or even the only colonizer in conditions where no local species can compete successfully.
+Because it prefers sand and its tolerance of salinity, it commonly grows along sea beaches as well as in disturbed grassland and desert communities, especially in semiarid regions.